eclipse-tractusx/sldt-bpn-discovery/docs/1-introduction-and-goals.md

 ### High level requirement

-The BPN Discovery is a central component to connect data consumers and data provider by helping to find according BPNs for a key for a given type.
+The BPN Discovery is used to find according BPNs for a given type / key combination.

 ### Quality goals